Vidya Balan Feels It’s NOT FAIR To Say That Mission Mangal ‘Needs’ Akshay Kumar

 She further spoke about how the mission, in reality, was successful because of contributions by both men and women.
 "This mission had equal contribution from men and women.
 It's great that a woman's contribution is at least being acknowledged," she said.

 Fans have been very appreciative of the movie, and netizens are raving about it on social media platforms.
 The film collected Rs.
-28.5 crores approximately on the opening day itself.
+28.5 crore approximately on the opening day itself.

 MOST READ: Sara Ali Khan Wishes 'Happiest Birthday Abba' To Saif Ali Khan!